-Fellow: Raters: Rating: includes input from primary supervisor, training director, and another culty member.
-MI D-YEAREND-OF-YEAR Benchmarks competency fellow's Con intended to be used in conjunction with the Fellowship Training Program's Competency document to assign competency ratings for each of 7 Foundational and 8 Functional domains at the end of the rotation noted above.
-Ratings are provided by consensus by the npetency Committee, as discussed in the program manual.
-Ratings are based on the velopmental scale anchored by the benchmarks for each competency domain: 1.00 Meets criteria for Readiness for Practicum 1.25 Mildly exceeds some criteria for Readiness for Practicum 1.50 Mid-way between Readiness for Practicum and Readiness for Fellowship 1.75 Approaches or meets some criteria for Readiness for Fellowship 2.00 Meets criteria for Readiness for Fellowship 2.25 Mildly exceeds some criteria for Readiness for Fellowship 2.50 Mid-way between Readiness for Fellowship and Readiness for Entry to Practice 2.75 Approaches or meets some criteria for Readiness for Entry to Practice 3.00 Meets criteria for Readiness for Entry to Practice 3.25 Mildly exceeds some criteria for Readiness for Entry to Practice 3.50 Mid-way between Readiness for Entry to Practice and Readiness for Entry to Fully Autonomous Practice 3.75 Approaches or meets some criteria for Readiness for Entry to Fully Autonomous Practice 4.00 Meets criteria for Readiness for Fully Autonomous Practice 4.25 Mildly exceeds some criteria for Readiness for Fully Autonomous Practice 4.50 Mid-way between Readiness for Fully Autonomous Practice and Readiness for Life-long Learning 4.75 Approaches or meets some criteria for Readiness for Entry to Life-long Learning
+This form is intended to be used in conjunction with the Fellowship Training Program's Competency Benchmarks document to assign competency ratings for each of 7 Foundational and 8 Functional competency domains at the end of the rotation noted above.
+Ratings are provided by consensus by the fellow's Competency Committee, as discussed in the program manual.
+Ratings are based on the following developmental scale anchored by the benchmarks for each competency domain:

-Meets criteria for Entry to Life-long Learning/Master Clinician
+- 1.00 Meets criteria for Readiness for Practicum - 1.25 Mildly exceeds some criteria for Readiness for Practicum - 1.50 Mid-way between Readiness for Practicum and Readiness for Fellowship - 1.75 Approaches or meets some criteria for Readiness for Fellowship - 2.00 Meets criteria for Readiness for Fellowship - 2.25 Mildly exceeds some criteria for Readiness for Fellowship - 2.50 Mid-way between Readiness for Fellowship and Readiness for Entry to Practice - 2.75 Approaches or meets some criteria for Readiness for Entry to Practice - 3.00 Meets criteria for Readiness for Entry to Practice - 3.25 Mildly exceeds some criteria for Readiness for Entry to Practice - 3.50 Mid-way between Readiness for Entry to Practice and Readiness for Entry to Fully Autonomous Practice - 3.75 Approaches or meets some criteria for Readiness for Entry to Fully Autonomous Practice - 4.00 Meets criteria for Readiness for Fully Autonomous Practice - 4.25 Mildly exceeds some criteria for Readiness for Fully Autonomous Practice - 4.50 Mid-way between Readiness for Fully Autonomous Practice and Readiness for Life-long Learning - 4.75 Approaches or meets some criteria for Readiness for Entry to Life-long Learning - 5.00 Meets criteria for Entry to Life-long Learning/Master Clinician